kai-cool-dev/kDNS/README.md

 -	Recursor: Parental Control
 -	Internal Whois Management over WebUI, whois cli for linux systems and API
 -	Changelog (Log Everything what your Users are doing!
 Useful for auditing.)
+-	Redis for Cluster or HA Support, also faster caching!

 Planned Features
 ----------------